InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/Vendor Device Storage & Operational Disclosures.md

 ### Disclosures Object

-Vendors MUST publish granular disclosures for web-based storage - ‘cookie’ and ‘web’ mechanism types.
+Vendors that use web-based storage MUST publish granular disclosures for ‘cookie’ and ‘web’ mechanism types.
 Vendors MAY provide ’app’ storage type disclosures, but are not required to do so.
-Vendors MAY leave the **Disclosures object** empty if they do not use `client-side storage`.
+Vendors should leave the **Disclosures object** empty if they do not make use of any `client-side storage`.

 <table>
   <tr><td>Field</td><td>Scope</td><td>Type</td><td>Description</td></tr>